 I live and work in the greater Sacramento, CA metro.
 My wife & I are raising 3 kids; well, young adults, really.
 My parents gave me a great gift as a kid when they dragged me along as they helped plant a church.
 We have tried to do the same for our kids – they have all grown up putting out chairs, winding up cables, and serving the church alongside us.

 There are lots of great blogs out there on church planting theory and leadership principles.
 This blog stands in the gap and will help you move from theory to execution.
 There are a bunch of things that have to get done to start a new church here in the US.
 I’m passionate about helping planters like you get through those tasks quickly so that you can do what God has called you to do – lead and serve people.

-When you subscribe to my blog, you’ll get weekly plain-language tips & tactics that will shorten your learning curve and get you through administrative stuff quickly.
+When you subscribe to my newsletter, you’ll get plain-language tips & tactics that will shorten your learning curve and get you through administrative stuff quickly.
 That way you can get back to leading your people and serving your communities.
-If you haven’t already, sign up for my weekly updates today!
+If you haven’t already, sign up for my updates today!

 More About Me

 I grew up near Seattle, WA and graduated high school in the San Francisco Bay Area.
 I went to Southern California for college and graduated with a music degree.
 I’m sure the only way I made it through the music program was by organizing the heck out of it.

 By the time we graduated, my wife & I were already married.
 We felt that all the doors were closed to us in SoCal, so we moved that same weekend back up here to NorCal.
 We landed at a church-planting church and were quickly drawn into the life & mission of planting churches.